danthegoodman1/espWindowsSetup/README.md

 ## Assumptions
 This tutorial assumes the following:
 - You have the Arduino IDE installed
+- Know how to use the Arduino IDE fairly well
 - You have an ESP32 board that you can connect over USB to test with

 ## Table of contents